When you sit the NEBOSH General Certificate exam, you should revise for the recommended 40 hours beforehand.

 - In your final revision session in the days before your exam, ask every question in the 'memorised' box again.
 If you get the question right again, move the card into the fourth 'nailed it' box - you're ready.

 The NEBOSH General Certificate course is chock-full of legalities, compliance, quality and legislative stats and facts that are bound to crop up in the exam in one form or another.

 A tried and tested way of remembering all these fiddly details is to write them on sticky notes and plant them around your house.

-Door handles, shower doors, next to the phone, on the mirror, in the fridge, by the kettle - spots on your regular flight path.
+On door handles, shower doors, next to the phone, on the mirror, in the fridge, by the kettle - spots on your regular flight path.
 Not only are you reading the information more regularly, but you're also making colour associations and a physical revision map around your home.

 This repetitive, but tried and tested method, will force you to go over and over the details until you remember them.

 It's not the easiest method to start with because you can't remember something you don't know.
 Try not to get disheartened if you can't remember or retell the information on the first few goes.

 The exam asks you to demonstrate what you know, so you must be able to recall the syllabus fully and accurately - this is one way to make sure you know the details.